 What is the difference between the CARE Team and Critical Support Team?

-The CARE Team and Critical Support Team will work collaboratively to manage behavioral referrals for online or Denver Instructional Site students from students, faculty, and staff.
+The CARE Team and Critical Support Team will work collaboratively to manage behavioral referrals for online or campus students from students, faculty, and staff.

 Critical Support will address urgent and immediate behavioral and threat concerns.
 Situations that typically warrant Critical Support response include:

 - Severe depression

 - Child abuse or endangerment